steve1066d/devore.tubs/index.md

 - Can be added to any board (C-2001, C-2003, C-2006, and C-2013), giving new
 functionally to older boards.

+- It is a drop in replacement for existing boards.
+There are no other changes needed.

 - All existing functionality of the C-2013 board is provided, with over-temp protection, IPS and P01 errors, special temp mode, and economy and overnight modes.
 The safety of the original design is kept.
 - It will keep the set temperature if power is lost, so you can put the tub on a timer.